kevin7400/Kevin-finalproject/docs/ARCHITECTURE.md

 This keeps the architecture simpler and exactly matches the project requirements.

 ### 3.5.
+Class imbalance handling

+Stock market data often exhibits class imbalance (e.g., more up days than down days).
+Without proper handling, models can "game" metrics by always predicting the majority class.

+Design choice:

+- RandomForest and XGBoost use balanced sample weights during training.
+- Sample weights are computed using `sklearn.utils.class_weight.compute_sample_weight('balanced', y_train_cls)`.
+- This forces models to treat both classes equally, preventing artificially high F1 scores.
+- The LSTM doesn't need this as it's trained on regression (not classification).

+This ensures fair and meaningful model comparisons.

-Simplified 3-file structure
+### 3.6.
+Simplified 4-file structure

-The project uses a **simplified 3-file structure** instead of a complex package hierarchy:
+The project uses a **simplified 4-file structure** instead of a complex package hierarchy:

 - `src/data_loader.py` – All data-related operations (download, features, preprocessing, configuration)
 - `src/models.py` – All model definitions and training (LSTM and baseline helpers)
 - `src/evaluation.py` – All evaluation, metrics, and visualization
+- `src/hyperparameter_tuning.py` – Hyperparameter optimization for all models

 This structure:

-- Reduces cognitive overhead (only 3 files to navigate)
+- Reduces cognitive overhead (only 4 files to navigate)
 - Keeps related functionality together
-- Maintains clear separation of concerns (data, models, evaluation)
+- Maintains clear separation of concerns (data, models, evaluation, tuning)
 - Makes the codebase easier to understand and modify
 - Follows common educational/tutorial patterns for ML projects

-### 3.6.
+### 3.7.
 Clear separation of concerns

 Each module has a narrow responsibility: